maclandrol/SuffixTreeJS/README.md

 ### Visualization

 My main contribution is this website : http://mrnoutahi.com/SuffixTreeJS/ that enable suffix trees visualisation using [d3js](https://d3js.org/).

+Each internal node can be collapsed.

+The suffix on each leave end with ```[start, number]``` where ```a``` is the position of the suffix (indexing tart at 0) and ```number``` is the sequence number.

+I also use different colors for each sequence in the representation.

 Check the **gh-pages** branch if you're interested in the visualization part.
 The theme used is [Solo](http://chibicode.github.io/solo).
 I'm open to any suggestions.

 ### License